OpenDroneMap/ODM/README.md

 ## Video Support

-Starting from version 3.0.4, ODM can automatically extract images from video files (.mp4 or .mov).
+Starting from version 3.0.4, ODM can automatically extract images from video files (.mp4, .mov, .lrv, .ts).
 Just place one or more video files into the `images` folder and run the program as usual.
 Subtitles files (.srt) with GPS information are also supported.
 Place .srt files in the `images` folder, making sure that the filenames match.
 For example, `my_video.mp4` ==> `my_video.srt` (case-sensitive).

 ## Developers